ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

-Any programming language that aims to make collaboration easier needs a way to distribute (and consume) it's reusable modules.
-LIGO provides first-class support for such distributable units (ie. packages).
+Any programming language that aims to make collaboration easier needs a way to distribute (and consume) its reusable modules.
+LIGO provides first-class support for such distributable units (i.e. packages).

 ## Packages

-Reusable modules that developers intend to share with other can be distributed as packages by placing a `package.json` (a manifest file) next to their Ligo modules.
+Reusable modules that developers intend to share with others can be distributed as packages by placing a `package.json` (a manifest file) next to their Ligo modules.